 - You and your partner in care will be required to wear masks at all times until the results from your COVID-19 test are back.

-- We are using an oropharyngeal swab test.
-We will use a special cotton swab to swab the back of your throat only.
+- We will use a nasopharyngeal swab.
 The results of this test are usually available in 24 hours but sometimes take longer.

 - Should you refuse COVID-19 testing, you and your partner in care will be required to wear a mask at all times.
-We will transfer you to a special unit with negative pressure rooms to protect others around you from potential exposure where we will use proper protective equipment (PPE) when we care for you.
+We will transfer you to a negative pressure room to protect others around you from potential exposure where we will use proper protective equipment (PPE) when we care for you.

 - Transmission to your baby is unlikely, and while a small number of babies across the country have tested positive after birth, it isn’t known if the virus was transmitted before, during or after birth.

 What if I am positive for COVID-19?

 - You will be transferred to a special negative pressure room on our unit.

 - You may have a partner in care accompany you to this area, but they will be required to wear proper personal protective equipment (PPE) which we will provide, at all times.
 This person cannot be changed out for someone else and must remain in your room throughout your hospital stay.

 - Hospital staff will wear personal protective equipment (PPE) during all of your care.